callmekohei/vim-todoedit/README.md

 # vim-todoedit

-vim-todoedit edits todo.txt with vim-partedit.
-It's useful to manage your tasks by folding with +folder, ++subfolder, due-date and @contexts.
+vim-todoedit makes of you to edit todo.txt files by sorting and folding +fold tag etc. on another buffer.

 ## Images